CatJams/CatJams.github.io/index.md

 ### Evelien
 * Would like a description of what the website/catbot is for!
 * Homepage and Admin pages are nicely done
 * Tutorial page uses words Catbot and Chatbot interchangeably.
-Stick to one of the other to make it less confusing
+Stick to one or the other to make it less confusing
 * Chatbot gives funny responses.
 Limited in recognizing input, but gives good answers for the questions it can recognize

 ### Andreas